What are tire ratings?

 However, generally you drive at a lower speed in winter than you would on dry roads with summer tires.
 In the UK the speed rating of tires with winter capacities will still be in excess of the national speed limit.
 In any case, the driver must limit the speed of the car so not to exceed the maximum speed of the tire.

-Changing the tyre size
+Changing the tire size

 What about the size?
 Is it possible to change it?